efoth/digital-trust-level/README.md

 A digital trust dashboard is a very good way to illustrate the level of security achieved.
 The aim of this project is to predict the effectiveness of improvement measures in such a way that optimal prioritization is achieved.

-In my professional career, I was as CIO and CTO responsible for the digitalization of large companies and have gained diverse practical experience.

 ## How is it used?